 The value in wasting time

-More and more I’m thinking the idea of ‘wasted time’ is toxic.
-We’re not robots, we can’t be always on.
-The boring moments give life their texture, just like the busy ones.
+We’re not robots, we can’t be always ‘on’.
+The relaxing and boring moments give life their texture, just like the busy ones.
+So I’m working on embracing the dullness and quiet, not always trying to fill it,